thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 | `4XX`             | Request accepted, but there was an error on the client. |
 | `5XX`             | Request accepted, but there was an error on the server. |

-Here are a few websites that explain the official HTTP status codes through cute pictures of animals.
+Here are a few websites that list the possible HTTP status codes and their meaning through cute photos of animals.

 - [HTTP Status Cats](https://http.cat/)
 - [HTTP Status Dogs](https://httpstatusdogs.com/)